keyaki-namiki/universal16/README.md

 ## universal16

-4x4 symple Key-matrix (and some functions) with universal board
+4x4 simple Key-matrix (and some functions) with universal board

 ### feature(s)